OracleCPS/GGMicroservices/CloudWorkshop_GoldenGate Microservices_200.md

 **The GoldenGate ServiceManager** deployment and the **"Atlanta"** deployment are now complete and ready to start using.
 Lets now verify the deployment by connecting through the brower interface.

-- 	Open up a browser window in your client VM environment in Ravello or on your laptop using a browser (like Chrome or Firefox) and enter the following URL and port: **http://ggma:16000** .
+- 	Open up a browser window in your Oracle Cloud environmentor on your laptop using a browser (like Chrome or Firefox) and enter the following URL and port: **http://132.145.207.65:16000/** .

 - 	You should get a sign on page.
 Sign in using the username: **"oggadmin"** and password **"Welcome123#"**.